jedlikk/jedliSlider/README.md

 - prevSlide() -> Go to prev slide or slides if 'slidesToScroll is greater than 1'
 - nextSlide() -> Go to next slide or slides if 'slidesToScroll is greater than 1'
 - goToSlide(Number of slide) -> Go to specific slide
+- filter(Here category name or "all" to see all slides)

 ## List of options